Andreas-Svensson/statistics/project/report.md

 Notes:

 - The plot shows r-squared values in order to show strength of correlation only.
 Instead of an r-value that ranges from -1 to 1, r-squared ranges from 0 to 1, where values towards 0 shows weaker and towards 1 shows stronger correlation.
-As the focus of this report is to discern whether there is a correlation or not, regardless of whether it is a positive or negative correlation.
+As the focus of this report is to discern whether there is a correlation or not, regardless of whether it is a positive or negative correlation, r-squared was deemed the most relevant and clear way to display correlation in this case.

 <br>

 Based on the observation of dividing petals by species showing much weaker (if any) correlation, a scatter plot with regression lines explains this relation more in detail.
 Versicolor seems to have some correlation, while setosa and virginica are much too spread out and not following the regression line closely.
-In fact, it almost looks like setosa petals has an independent relation between width and height, as most of the datapoints have the same width measurement.
+In fact, it almost looks like setosa petals has an independent relation between width and height, as most of the datapoints have the same width measurement regardless of length.

 ![](assets/petal_species_regression_scatter.png)